Haibenac/League_Predictions/README.md

 <iframe src="assets/dmgmiti.html" width=800 height=600 frameBorder=0></iframe>

 In short, these features were chosen because they were either individually based (and not impacted by being clearly ahead of the enemy team) or a value that compared the player to the other members of their team.
 Each of these features splits the classes by giving them features that stand out for their respective role.
 For example, junglers will likely be easily identified by the Monster Kills by game time statistic.
-Top laners will likely be identified by the fact that hey have high minion kills by time, but also high damage mitigated per minute.
+Top laners will likely be identified by the fact that they have high minion kills by time, but also high damage mitigated per minute. **These added features helped separate the classes I am trying to predict**.

 ### Hyper Parameters
 The hyperparameters I want to tune are: